 Here are 4 useful tips to help you work from home more efficiently.

 As you are going to work from home, it is important to separate and delimit your work space.
 A proper office room or just a corner of your house that you dedicate to work.
+Some people will buy something like prefab cabins to separate their work from their home and create an office for themselves in their garden.
 A good and comfortable office chair is just as important as … your laptop for example.
 If you don’t have a good chair for the moment, don’t worry there are other solutions, that we will detail in the following point that actually apply for everyone.

 We all know that office work is responsible for back pain and injuries.
 You need to take care of your back even at home.